 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-The terms doctors use to describe the stage of osteosarcoma and plan treatment include:
+Terms doctors use to describe the stage of osteosarcoma and plan treatment include:

-Localized: The tumor is only in the bone where it began and in the tissue around it.
+Localized.
+The tumor is only in the bone where it began and in the tissue around it.
 The tumor has not spread to other parts of the body.

 Source: National Cancer Institute.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options .
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.